Pokemon-Standards-Consortium/meta/README.md

 # About PSC
 The mission of the Pokémon Standards Consortium is to ensure the interoperability of information related to the Pokémon franchise between organizations by developing well-defined and clear methods.
 This is a semi-formal, community-driven initiative that will allow for more data portability across projects and organizations, working directly with those who hope to benefit from the Consortium's efforts to ensure rigid standards.

+# Communication
+Most formal communication should be done in the PSC GitHub for transparency and easy tracking.
+Issues should be created for all Proposals, as well as topics of discussion  Informal communication, as well as all voting, will be done in [the PSC Discord](https://discord.gg/f7jXyE2C4h).

 # Standards process
-The process for PSC standards documents is loosely based on processes used by IETF, W3C, and ISO, as well as common software release life cycles.
+The process for PSC standards documents is loosely based on processes used by the [IETF](https://www.ietf.org/), [W3C](https://www.w3.org/), and [ISO](https://www.iso.org/), as well as common software release life cycles.

 There are five stages of a PSC standards document:
 ## Proposal
 A Proposal can be created by anyone, regardless of membership in PSC.
+Proposals are fairly informal, as most of the work will be done in the Early Draft stage, but we ask that Proposals include a basic overview of the scope and desired outcome.
+Fu
 ## Early Draft
 Once a Proposal gets sponsored by a member (if a member submitted a Proposal, they sponsor it by default) and seconded by another member (from a different organization if the sponsor is representing an organization), an Early Draft is created.
 A PSC ID is assigned at this point, to allow for easy tracking.
 ## Working Draft